matthew-dong-dev/personal-website/_posts/2018-06-06-askoski-proj.md

 ## Background

-- Web infrastructure in most schools has remained static in an increasingly technological society.
-In particular, variety in course enrollment platforms remains lacking in higher education.
-To provide greater personalized course guidance to individual students, _AskOski_ is a state-of-the-art recommender system that lifts machine learning methodologies from other domains to the education field to help improve learning outcomes.
-Through historic enrollment data, _AskOski_ suggests courses to users based on similar sequences past students have taken.
-[Brochure]({{site.url}}/assets/files/askoski_brochure.pdf).
+- Web infrastructures in schools have remained static in an increasingly technological society - in particular, course enrollment platforms remain a Web 1.0 experience for many higher education institutions.
+In order to provide a more streamlined user experience and greater personalized course guidance, _AskOski_ is a state-of-the-art course recommender system that lifts machine learning methodologies from other domains throughout its features.
+Using historic UC Berkeley enrollment data, _AskOski_ provides class suggestions to each user based on similar student enrollment patterns.
+[Additional Background]({{site.url}}/assets/files/askoski_brochure.pdf).

 ### My Involvement

-- My role includes incorporating an "intelligent search" function in addition to the main features of the site to enhance content discovery and the browsing experience. **Check out a beta version [here](https://askoski.berkeley.edu:1380/search).**
+- My role includes incorporating an intelligent course catalog into the system to improve its versatility and to augment the course discovery process. **Check out a beta version [here](https://askoski.berkeley.edu:1380/search).**
-- What makes this search “intelligent” is that a query will not only be matched against course titles and descriptions, but also to an additional search metric known as “inferred keywords.”
-Inferred keywords are a generalized description produced through machine learning that captures a semantic portrayal of courses beyond university catalog descriptions.
+- What makes this course catalog “intelligent” is that a search query will not only be matched against course titles and descriptions, but also to additional “inferred keywords” for each course.
+The inferred keywords are a machine learning model’s prediction as to what a class is about based on its true description and its mathematical representation, intending to capture a semantic portrayal of courses beyond university catalog descriptions that incorporate student behavioral information.
 <!-- More details [here]({{site.url}}/assets/files/research-poster-final.pdf). -->